We search from 120,000 hotels worldwide to find you the best deals.

 Nothing says London quite like the iconic clock-tower affectionately known as Big Ben, part of the Palace of Westminster and a prominent piece of the city’s skyline when viewed from the Thames.
 Built in 1858, the clock-tower survived bombing raids during the Second World War and its famous chimes can be heard during the headlines on ITN’s News at Ten.

 Just a short walk across the river via Westminster Bridge is the London Eye, a giant Ferris wheel built for the Millennium celebrations that offers breathtaking views over St Paul’s Cathedral and beyond.
+Stroll along the South Bank towards London Bridge and you'll come across another iconic piece of the city's skyline, The Shard, where you can enjoy fine dining and cool cocktails, while taking in some of the best views in London, at The View from the Shard.

 Kensington Palace has been a residence of the royal family since the 17th century and can be viewed by the public, together with its surrounding gardens.